 Aidoghie Paulinus, Jakarta

-Marsudi, stated this in an interview with Daily Sun during the 34th Indonesia Trade Expo held at the Indonesia Convention Exhibition (ICE), Jakarta.
+Harahap spoke in Jakarta, Indonesia, after receiving the Primaduta award (award for highest trade transaction) during the 34th Trade Expo Indonesia held at the Indonesia Convention Exhibition (ICE), Jakarta.